AetherAssembly/.github/profile/README.md

 > *"We are made of star-stuff.
 We are a way for the cosmos to know itself." — Carl Sagan*

 ### 🧭 Wyatt [NovaFrame52](https://github.com/NovaFrame52)
-Strategic planner and technical integrator.
+Founder, Lead Strategic Planner and Technical Integrator.
 Wyatt focuses on long-term vision, workflow optimization, and cross-domain compatibility.
 With a background in network security and aviation, Wyatt ensures our systems are both robust and adaptable.
 > *"The mind is not a vessel to be filled, but a fire to be kindled." — Plutarch*

 ### 🧩 Aster [Aster1630](https://github.com/Aster1630)